DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 Well, that's pretty opaque, maybe we oversold this approach.
 What `append` does is add an item to the end of a list.
 The statement `numberlist.append(7)` adds `7` to the end of the list, changing `numberlist` from `[1, 5, -3]` to `[1, 5, -3, 7]`.

 **Example.** Set `firstname = 'Chase'`.
 The method `lower` converts it to lower case.
-If we type `firstname.lower` into the Object explorer, we see that it's a function and comes with parentheses.
+If we type `firstname.lower` into the object explorer, we see that it's a function and comes with parentheses.
 If we type `firstname.lower()` into the IPython console, the response is `'chase'`.
 Without the parentheses, it doesn't work.

 **Exercise.** Find a method to convert `firstname` to all upper case letters.